astronomer/docs/learn/error-notifications-in-airflow.md

 ### Notifiers

 Airflow 2.6 added [notifiers](https://airflow.apache.org/docs/apache-airflow/stable/howto/notifications.html), which are pre-built or custom classes and can be used to standardize and modularize the functions you use to send notifications.
-Notifiers get passed to the relevant `*_callback` parameter of your DAG depending on what event you want to trigger the notification.
+Notifiers can be passed to the relevant `*_callback` parameter of your DAG depending on what event you want to trigger the notification.

 :::info